BY MATTHEW HERBERT

 Well, I did it.
 On my fifth try, I finally made it to the starting line–and the finish line–of the Zermatt Ultramarathon.
 Here’s photographic proof:

-The ultra is easily one of the most spectacular courses in the world, starting in the alpine village of Sankt Niklaus (1,116m), paralleling the glacier-fed Vispa River southward through Zermatt village, and then chugging straight up to Europe’s highest rail station, at Gornergrat.
-Gornergrat is a kind of moonscape at 3,089m above sea level, staring directly across the Vispa valley at the north face of the Matterhorn.
+The Zermatt Ultra is one of the most spectacular courses in the world, starting in the alpine village of Sankt Niklaus (1,116m), paralleling the glacier-fed Vispa River southward through Zermatt village, and then chugging straight up to Europe’s highest rail station, at Gornergrat.
+Gornergrat is a moonscape plateau at 3,089m above sea level staring directly across the yawning Vispa valley at the north face of the Matterhorn.
 You feel pretty tiny up there.

 If you’re a runner and you’ve ever seen that view, you immediately think: bucket list; this is something I have to do before I die.
 And so it was for me.
 Eventually.

 Over the next few years, though, my knees improved, and the idea started to take hold that I just might make it to Zermatt.
-The first time I tried to go, in 2013, my training program took me till sometime in May, when my knees blew out.
+The first time I tried to go, in 2013, my training program took me till mid-May, when my knees blew out.
 Zermatt happens in early July.
 So it goes.

 Well, Zermatt is a long game, I told myself, and that is what I would play.
 I regrouped and made a training plan for the next year.
 Again, the knees blew out, although this time they lasted till June.
 Progress.

 In 2015 I had to write Zermatt off entirely.
 My back, which had bothered me for years, needed a disc replacement.
 So I got one, on the week of the race, as it turned out.
-I was flat on my back in the hospital when the starting gun fired.
+I was flat on my back in the hospital when the starting gun fired that year.

 I only got back to running in January of the next year.
-It was a slow trudge back to fitness, and I just didn’t have the stength to train for Zermatt in time.
-(I tried a challenging race later in the season, which had its own Murphy-like qualities–another story, which I have alread set down.)
+It was a slow trudge back to fitness, and I just didn’t have the strength to train for Zermatt early in the season.
+(I tried a challenging race later in the season, which had its own Murphy-like qualities–another story, which I have already set down.)

 2017 looked like my year.
-Both kness were great, and by April I was turning in strong training runs on big hills.
+Both knees were great, and by April I was turning in strong training runs on big hills.
 I felt confident in my endurance, and so I started to do some strength- and speed work.
-One Tuesday in late April I fiinished a 10k speed/hill workout on the treadmill feeling pretty good but with just a little mystery tightness near the top of my quad.
-Two days later I couldn’t run at all, and a week later an MRI solved the mystery of the tightness.
+One Tuesday in late April I finished a speedy 10k hill workout on the treadmill feeling pretty good but with just a little tightness near the top of my quad.
+It nagged me.
+Two days later I couldn’t run at all, and a week after that an MRI solved the mystery of the tightness.
 It was a torn muscle, and I was out for the next six months.

-By this time in my Zermatt “career,” I felt like a Zen master who spends hundreds of hours making an intricate sand sculpture and then teaches himself detachment by sweeping it all away.
+By this time in my Zermatt “career,” I felt like a Zen master who spends hours and hours making an intricate sand sculpture and then sweeps it all away to learn detachment.
 Except I never quite finished the sculpture; it just kept getting swept away right before it was done.

 I already had money down on my family’s reservations in Zermatt that year, and so we went anyway, for a mountain getaway.
-We watched the runners and felt the excitement of the event, which is a big production.
+We watched the runners and felt the excitement of the race, which is a big production.
 It takes more than a thousand volunteers to pull the Zermatt Marathon off.
-The main point of the trip seemed to be teaching my kids that it was okay to have long-term goals even if they kept eluding you.
+The main point of the trip seemed to be teaching my kids that it was good to keep pursuing long-term goals even if they kept eluding you.

-This year I made a concession to caution and told myself, no speedwork.
+This year I made a concession to caution and told myself I wouldn’t do any speedwork.
 If I made it through the early spring of my training plan without injuries, I promised I would just keep plodding and not get greedy about my finishing time.

 It worked, for the most part.
 Murphy certainly did his best to scotch this year, and he kept me guessing right up till the end, but luck and caution won out, just barely.

-Mirroring my year in 2017, I was feeling strong right through late April.
-Then a strain (or tear?) in my right calf had to be nursed.
+Just like in 2017, I was feeling strong right through late April.
+Then a strain in my right calf had to be nursed.
 I didn’t run for a whole month, which was galling.
-May is beautiful in Germany; plus it is just the time you really want to be feeling your game if you are going to show up for Zermatt.
-Instead, I was waiting and just holding on.
+May is idyllic running weather in Germany; plus it is just the time you really want to be feeling your game if you are going to show up for Zermatt.
+But I was waiting and just holding on.
 The calf strain could have easily cost me the race (again), but luckily I was able to keep up some cross-training throughout May.
-The the spin bike, the stairmaster and elliptical trainer became my special friends.
+The the spin bike, the stairmaster and elliptical trainer became my special friends–sometimes for three hours at a go.
 It wasn’t fun, but it kept me in the game.

 From my town, I can see the big hill where I do my long training runs.
 It looms dark emerald on the horizon.
+It’s beautiful.
 I spent the whole month of May wondering if I was going to get back on it, which meant, in effect, wondering if I was going to make it to Zermatt.
-You can ride like the devil, but you can’t get there on the spin bike.
-Miles must be trod, on God’s green earth.
+You can cycle like the devil, but you can’t get there on the spin bike.
+Miles must be trod on God’s green earth.

-One of the cardinal rules of running is never continue if you feel more pain than the usual discomfomfort of exertion.
+One of the cardinal rules of running is never continue if you feel more pain than the usual discomfort of exertion.
 You’re going to do more harm than good.
 The calf pain made me mad, though, and I decided to break the rule.
-If I didn’t finish the run, my Zermatt dream was going to be over one way or another.
-Quitting at 16k would have left me without a sufficient peak training run, and grinding the damn calf injury into a torn muscle was going to end my whole season.
+If I didn’t finish this run, my Zermatt dream was going to be over one way or another.
+Quitting that training run would have left me without a sufficient peak training session, and grinding the damn calf injury into a torn muscle was going to end my whole season.
 Seeing no real choice, and feeling spiteful at the frailty of my own body, I decided to go with option two.

 Foolish?
 Oh, my, yes.
 But this is probably the right place to point out that 2018 was going to be my last shot at Zermatt ever.
 The Army, after employing me for 18 years in Europe, was sending me home to the States.
 The orders were already written, 20 copies of them printed out and sitting in a stack on my desk.
-Sure, we’d come back to visit Europe and drink coffee, but I knew I would never lace up my shoes for a serious mountain run this side of the Atlantic again.
-I tried not to get emotional about it, but it really was a do-or-die scenario.
+Sure, we’d come back to visit Europe and drink coffee in some market square, but I knew I would never lace up my shoes for a serious mountain run this side of the Atlantic again.
+I tried not to get emotional about it, but it really was a do-or-die thing.

 But with 10 days to go, Murphy re-made his acquaintance.
 I guess I should have been expecting him.
 I drank a recovery shake after a two-hour session on the spin bike, and then I had some pizza at home with the kids.
 This combination produced a violent misadventure in my stomach that laid me out in incapacitating pain.
-I kept telling myself that whatever bad things are happening in the stomach have to cycle through in four or five hours, but this proved not to be the case.
+I kept telling myself that whatever bad things were happening in the stomach, no matter how excruciating, would cycle through in four or five hours, but this proved not to be the case.
 At hour seven I asked Bibi to take me to the clinic for a possible alien-removal procedure.

 Apparently the decision to go to the clinic cured me.
 I felt better as soon as I got there.
 The doc gave me the once over, ruled out the worst, and sent me on my way with the usual advice about taking it easy.
+Don’t extend yourself, he said.
 Sure, I thought, I would just take it easy.

 If you are still reading, you are showing me more patience than I deserve as I bring this story to the Zermatt starting line, where you already know it is going to end anyway.
 As Kurt Vonnegut used to say at the end of all his speeches, thank you for your attention.

 But there’s more.
 Recovered from the world’s worst upset stomach, I ventured forth exactly one week before the race to put in a cool 7k tuneup run through the local woods.
-The purpose of this run, if you are peaking for an ultramarathon, is just to hear your engine purr.
+A merry trot.
+The purpose of this kind of run, if you are peaking for an ultramarathon, is just to hear your engine purr.
 You’re supposed to come off it without a sweat, full of steady confidence.
-I had to stop my run at 4k.
+I had to stop at 4k.
 My left calf was still hurting.
 A week to go, and I couldn’t eke out one tenth of the race distance, on a flat course.

 Kierkegaard said we live life forward, and we only understand it in retrospect.
-This is a radical insight.
+This is an important insight.
 It means we don’t fully understand anything as we are doing it.
 We just give it our best shot, not knowing if we are sufficiently prepared or if we are even in the right place, aimed in the right direction.
-Something may come along and erase your sand painting in an instant.
+Something may come along and erase your sand sculpture in an instant.
 Or you might finish it and have it turn out beautiful.
-It seems impossible to live in the space in between those possibilities, but that’s where we must live.
+It seems impossible to live in the radically indeterminate space in between those possibilities, but that’s where we must live.
 That’s where I was when the starting gun went off.